rafsanahmad/Picsum-Photo-Browsing/README.md

 `MainViewModel.kt`

-Used for fetching picsum images & update livedata.
-Also send out the status of the network call like Loading, Success, Error using `sealed` class.
+Used for fetching picsum images & update flow using paging data soruce.

 `FullScreenViewModel.kt`